* This is the Consumer Version. *

 Suicide is less common among people who are in a secure relationship than among single people and among practicing members of most religious groups.
 However, people of all races, creeds, incomes, and educational levels die by suicide.
 There is no typical suicide profile.

 Suicidal behaviors usually result from the interaction of several factors.
-The most common is depression (see Depression).
+The most common is depression (see page Depression).
 Depression is involved in over 50% of attempted suicides.
 Marital problems, recent arrest or trouble with the law, unhappy or ended love affairs, disputes with parents (among adolescents), or the recent loss of a loved one (particularly among older people) may trigger the depression.
 Often, one factor, such as a disruption of an important relationship, is the last straw in a series of upsetting circumstances.
 About one in six people who kill themselves leaves a suicide note, which sometimes provides clues as to why.

 People with certain general medical disorders may become depressed and attempt or complete suicide.
 Most disorders associated with increased suicide rates either directly affect the nervous system and brain (such as AIDS, multiple sclerosis, or temporal lobe epilepsy) or involve treatments that can cause depression (such as certain drugs used to treat high blood pressure).
 The risk of suicide is higher if depression includes anxiety or features of psychosis, such as false beliefs (delusions), than if it does not.